Adobe-CEP/Samples/PProPanel/ReadMe.md

 ### API Documentation

 While the sample panel should continue to be your first option for working example code, Premiere Pro's ExtendScript API [is documented here](http://ppro.aenhancers.com), to enable developer participation.

+## What was new in 14.0

+### Colorspace control

+Panels can now get and set the colorspace in use by projectItems, and sequences.

+### System compatibility reports

+Panels can generate the same system and project reports that PPro does; useful for troubleshooting.

 ## What was new in 13.x